-Invasive bragada bugs (Bagrada hilaris, aka painted bug) can cause a great deal of damage to brassica crops.
-For this edition of American Vegetable Grower‘s Field Scouting Guide series, we’ve reached out to pathologists to learn how to spot and treat B. hilaris.
+Invasive bagrada bugs (Bagrada hilaris, aka painted bug) can cause a great deal of damage to brassica crops.
+For this edition of American Vegetable Grower‘s Field Scouting Guide series, we reached out to pathologists to learn how to spot and treat B. hilaris.

-This month, our contributors are John C. Palumbo, University of Arizona, and Ian M. Grettenberger, University of California, Davis.
+This time, our contributors are John C. Palumbo, University of Arizona, and Ian M. Grettenberger, University of California, Davis.

 - Scientific name: Bagrada hilaris

 - Common name: Bagrada bug, also known as the painted bug

 - Geographical Range: Presently known to cause issues in Arizona, California, New Mexico, Texas, and Hawaii.

 - Crops affected: All brassica crops (e.g., broccoli, cabbage, cauliflower, kale).
 It has also been reported to damage a number of crops when populations are extremely high and its preferred hosts are not available.

 Grettenberger: When populations are reasonably high, bagrada bugs can cause substantial damage.
 In some cases in Arizona, they have caused 60% yield loss to cole crops like broccoli.
 In some salad fields in the Salinas Valley, the damage was so great that the product would not have been marketable, and fields were simply disked in.

 Bagrada bug can cause substantial damage to seedling stage crops.
 They can kill or stunt these plants.
 For heading crops like broccoli or cauliflower, bagrada bug can damage the apical meristem, causing the plant to produce multiple small and unmarketable heads or to not produce a head at all.
 All stages of bagrada bug can damage plants, although adults are typically the most problematic because they are the stage most likely to show up quickly in fields as they are dispersing and to damage plants.